asuru56/OS_FileReader_Scheduler/README.md

 **Side note on the Signalling**

-On a aftermath thought I did come to conclusion that SIGSTOP and SIGCONT would have been the more elegent solution. https://major.io/2009/06/15/two-great-signals-sigstop-and-sigcont/ Nice article.
+On aftermath, I did come to conclusion that SIGSTOP and SIGCONT would have been the more elegent solution. https://major.io/2009/06/15/two-great-signals-sigstop-and-sigcont/ Nice article.